 Woodrow Wilson’s Early College Initiative supports bridge-building between institutions of higher education and secondary schools, so that more and better-prepared students from underrepresented and underserved populations graduate from college.

 The Woodrow Wilson

-Early College High School Initiative - leadership fellowships
+Early College High School Initiative - mba careers

 Making College Real

 For students who may have never imagined college, Woodrow Wilson Early Colleges provide rigorous high school and college classes in small school settings.
 These Early Colleges challenge students with college-level work, as well as tailored support services and a practical understanding of what it takes to get to college and succeed.

 The Woodrow Wilson Early College Network—initially funded by the Bill & Melinda Gates Foundation—involves college and university faculty closely in every aspect of teaching, learning, and operations in small middle and high schools.
 The outcome: These schools make college real for students in high-need districts.

 Early College Approach

 Through both institutional innovation and the professional development of teachers, the Woodrow Wilson Early College Initiative aims to make academic excellence the standard for all students, and to enable students to complete their degrees in more timely and cost-effective ways.
 More...